armory/documentation/_admin_guides/redeploying-spinnaker.md

 ---
 layout: post
-title: Re-deploying Spinnaker
+title: Deploying and Upgrading Spinnaker
 order: 130
 ---

 # Spinnaker Deploying Spinnaker

 Spinnaker is a deployment tool that can deploy itself without any downtime, with the same confidence and processes that your other tools have.

+## Upgrading Spinnaker

+1. Navigate to your Armory Spinnaker pipeline
+2. Press Configure
+3. Click on the bake step
+4. Looking at the ‘package’ field, you should see ‘armoryspinnaker=1.2.3’.
+Change it to ‘armoryspinnaker=`${NEW_VERSION}`’, Where new version looks like 1.9.40
+5. Press Save
+6. Manually execute the pipeline

 ## Orca State
 A single Orca instance maintains the state of single pipeline.
 If that Orca instance dies then the pipeline will hang.
 You have to make sure to never kill a pipeline.